Harald-U/istio-handson/workshop/exercise4.md

     You can now see the details about the trace spans as the request is routed through the services.

+The Web-API (and Articles) service are written using Eclipse MicroProfile.
+MicroProfile takes care of default trace spanning, managing of parent and child spans, and passing of trace headers without any user (programmer) intervention.
+Nice!

 ---

 ## Kiali

-Kiali is an observability console for Istio with service mesh configuration capabilities.
-It helps you to understand the structure of your service mesh by inferring the topology, and also provides the health of your mesh.
+"Kiali is an observability console for Istio with service mesh configuration capabilities.
+It helps you to understand the structure of your service mesh by inferring the topology, and also provides the health of your mesh."

 1. Open the Kiali URL displayed by `show-urls.sh`.